corda/corda/docs/source/tutorial.rst

 * `issuance`: a reference to a specific piece of commercial paper at an institution
 * `owner`: the public key of the current owner.
 This is the same concept as seen in Bitcoin: the public key has no attached identity and is expected to be one-time-use for privacy reasons.
+However, unlike in Bitcoin, we model ownership at the level of individual contracts rather than as a platform-level concept as we envisage many (possibly most) contracts on the platform will not represent "owner/issuer" relationships, but "party/party" relationships such as a derivative contract.
 * `faceValue`: an `Amount`, which wraps an integer number of pennies and a currency.
 * `maturityDate`: an `Instant <https://docs.oracle.com/javase/8/docs/api/java/time/Instant.html>`, which is a type from the Java 8 standard time library.
 It defines a point on the timeline.